 How Is Service Credit Union Able to Pay Me Early?

-During traditional pay periods, your paycheck is calculated by DFAS, who sends that information electronically directly to your financial institution up to two business days earlier than the actual official military pay days of the 1st and the 15th of every month.
+During traditional pay periods, your paycheck is calculated by DFAS, which sends that information electronically directly to your financial institution up to two business days earlier than the actual official military paydays of the 1st and the 15th of every month.
 This provides your financial institution 48 hours to prepare to make your military base pay available.
 This early information sent by DFAS is how your financial institution of choice may be able to expeditiously deposit your military pay early.
 At Service Credit Union, we are able to deposit military pay up to two business days early.
 If the 1st or 15th fall on a weekend or holiday, your military pay may actually post more than 2 days prior to the 1st or 15th, as weekends and holidays do not count toward those business days.
-For our current early pay day chart, click here.
+For our current early payday chart, click here.

 What does it mean if my pay says it’s pending?

 You may notice before your pay posts that it is “pending” in your account.
-That means the funds have not yet posted, but will soon, so do not rely on that money being available if you are making an immediate transaction.
+That means the funds have not yet posted, but will soon, so do not rely on that money is available if you are making an immediate transaction.
 There is no set time of day when your pay will be credited to your account.